 And for me, if I especially like it, I might even write it down and carry it with me.
 Memorizing poems that speak to me lets the words come more easily to me in times of stress.

 Abraham Lincoln, for instance, started reading and memorizing poetry from a young age.
 He read books in his stepfather’s library, selected out the poems that spoke most to him, and committed them to heart.
 And he tried writing poems of his own.

 The result?
 Well, he recited a lot of dour poetry at parties.
 Not such a fun party mate… and yet this same practice of poetry influenced his courage and leadership in a time of war.
 Poetry inspired his faith in God and in a larger purpose for the nation.

 And reading and writing poetry surely contributed to his lyrical speechwriting, which caught the attention of the nation torn apart by war.

 Poetry in Stressful Seasons of Life

-Obviously I’m not leading a country in a season of war–and thank God for that!
+Well, I’m not leading a country in a season of war–and thank God for that!

 So what benefit does poetry have for the rest of us?
-Well, in my own stresses, I have found that immersing myself in vivid words and images gives comfort when the world seems difficult and illogical.
+In my own stresses, I have found that immersing myself in vivid words and images gives comfort when the world seems difficult and illogical.
 It gave me a broader vision when working abroad during the long dark winters in Siberia.
 And it helps me relax even when I don’t know where I’m going next.